-This section is intended to help you generally navigate around the Outlook 2007 application window and understand how to find and use basic functions.
+This section is intended to help you generally navigate around the Outlook 2010 application window and understand how to find and use basic functions.
+For a more detailed level of instruction, please click here for a tutorial with individual-paced directions as well as videos.

 Main Mail Window